opensyria/OpenSyria/contrib/deploy/README.md

-# OpenSyria Deployment Scripts
+# OpenSY Deployment Scripts

-This directory contains scripts and configurations for deploying OpenSyria infrastructure.
+This directory contains scripts and configurations for deploying OpenSY infrastructure.

 ## Quick Start